Feature-Interesting-Facts-About-Mars-You-Need-to-Know

 Who Discovered Mars?

 Like Mercury, Venus and Jupiter, Mars is another planet visible to the naked eye from the Earth’s surface.
-This makes it difficult to determine who may have been the first to discover it.
+This fact makes it difficult to determine who may have been the first to discover it.
 What we do know is who first recorded observations of Mars.
-That honor belongs to priests in Ancient Egypt, who dubbed Mars “Her Desher,” which means “the red one” sometime around the second millennium B.C.As with many other visible planets, discovery is often credited to Galileo Galilei because he was the first one to observe Mars with a telescope.
+That honor belongs to priests in Ancient Egypt, who dubbed Mars “Her Desher,” which means “the red one” sometime around the second millennium B.C.As with many other visible planets, discovery is often credited to Galileo Galilei because he was the first person to observe Mars with a telescope.

 What Is Mars Known For?

-Mars is known for being our nearest celestial neighbor, and for its iconic red color.
+Mars is known for being our nearest celestial neighbor and for its iconic red color.
 Its surface color led to it being named after the Roman god of war.
 Mars is also known for being one of the four planets that are visible to the naked eye.

-Right now, Mars is on everyone’s mind because once we establish a permanent presence on the moon — a goal NASA is hoping to accomplish by 2028 — it’s our next destination.
+Right now, Mars is on everyone’s mind because once we establish a permanent presence on the moon — a goal NASA hopes to accomplish by 2028 — it’s our next destination.
 It may take us the better part of another decade to reach the red planet, but we will make it there eventually.

 What Makes Mars Unique?

 The thing that makes Mars unique among all the other planets in our solar system is its similarity to Earth.
 Millions of years ago, it may have even been lush and green like our own planet is today.
-Life on Mars would have looked very different than life on Earth, especially with the planet’s lower gravity.
+Life on Mars would have looked very different from life on Earth, especially with the planet’s lower gravity.
 We’ll learn more once we reach the Martian surface ourselves and can really start to explore.

 Featured Image Credit: ESA – European Space Agency & Max-Planck Institute for Solar System Research for OSIRIS Team ESA/MPS/UPD/LAM/IAA/RSSD/INTA/UPM/DASP/IDA CC BY-SA 3.0-IGO via Wikimedia Commons